JHarrison89/rails-api-session-auth-template/README.md

 When CSRF is enabled, use the events/index GET resource to collect a token.

+> Briefly, Cross-Site Request Forgery (CSRF) is an attack that allows a malicious user to spoof legitimate requests to your server, masquerading as an authenticated user.
+Rails protects against this kind of attack by generating unique tokens and validating their authenticity with each submission

 ### Enable/disable CSRF protection
 - Comment out `protect_from_forgery with: :exception` in `app/controllers/application_controller.rb` to disable CSRF protection